thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-For me, this is a horrible solution.
+I hope you agree that this is a horrible idea and band-aid solution.

 * What if I move my components to other packages?
 I will have to update the absolute paths...
 * What if I want to reuse my components in other applications?